Funding & Admissions

 The Orchard Equine College provides specialist post-16 education for young people aged 16–25 with Education, Health and Care Plans (EHCPs).

-Placements are accessed through the Local Authority EHCP consultation process.
-The College may be named in Section I of the EHCP where it is deemed appropriate.
+The College may be named in Section I of the EHCP where it is considered appropriate.

 Funding

 All post-16 placements are funded by the Local Authority via the EHCP.
-We do not accept privately funded or self-funded placements.

-Where appropriate, learners may be invited to:
+Where appropriate, prospective learners may be invited to:

-• A taster or assessment visit.
+• A Meet & Discover day or assessment visit

 Suitability, Capacity & Safety.